htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 HTCondor can be configured to only run jobs at certain times of the day.
-In general, we discourage configuring a system like this, since there will often be lots of good cycles on machines, even when their owners say “I’m always using my machine during the day.”
+In general, we discourage configuring a system like this, since there will often be lots of good cycles on machines, even when their owners say “I'm always using my machine during the day.”
 However, if you submit mostly vanilla jobs or other jobs that cannot produce checkpoints, it might be a good idea to only allow the jobs to run when you know the machines will be idle and when they will not be interrupted.